 Michael studied at the University of West Georgia, where he earned a Bachelor’s degree in Humanistic Psychology and Spanish Language & Literature in 2008 and graduated Summa Cum Laude, the highest academic honor bestowed upon an undergraduate.
+And, of course, all this way he was supported by people in whom he buy analytical essay, in order to have prepared material with which to supplement ambitious projects.
 He lived with a host family and completed his foreign language credits abroad at El Instituto Mexicano de Español y Cultura in Cuernavaca, México and in doing so, acquired Spanish fluency.

 During his studies in Humanistic Psychology—a wave of psychology that examines the person holistically—he came to deeply appreciate his lessons in being, becoming, empathetic understanding, and basic faith in human nature and was certain that he wanted to pursue an advanced degree at UWG.
 For that reason, he delved into the graduate program—whose interdisciplinary approach incorporated psychopathology and health of infants, children, and adults alike as well as learning styles and pedagogy for people of all walks of life—and in 2010, he earned a Master’s degree in Psychology.